aholachek/bundle-wizard/README.md

 # 🧙‍♂️ bundle-wizard

-This command line utility makes it very easy to create visualizations of the JS bundles were fetched for any specific entry point of an app.
+This command line utility makes it very easy to create visualizations of the JS bundles that were fetched for any specific entry point of an app.

 `bundle-wizard` simply takes a url and generates a visualization that shows you: